 Every year as Christmas comes to town many children all over the world are drawn to the story of Rudolph.
 You'll probably recall he is the famed reindeer with the red nose who accompanies Santa on his sleigh to help guide the way through a very foggy Christmas Eve.
-While the story has been told for decades, the origin of the tale is not always clear, as several variations have cropped up over time.
+While this story has been told for decades, the origin of the tale is not always clear, and several variations have cropped up over time.
 In fact, Rudolph is not nearly as old a Christmas tale as you might imagine.

 How Did Rudolph The Red-Nosed Reindeer Come to Be?

-There are at least two to three versions of how Rudolph came to be that have been circulated across the Internet.
+There are at least two to three versions circulating the Internet of how Rudolph came to be.
 While variations of the beloved reindeer's origins have differed, they all agree that "Rudolph" was created in the early part of the 20th century.
 One version tells a tale of Robert L. May, a man grieving as his wife was dying of cancer, writing the story as a way to console his 4-year-old daughter Barbara.
-An alternate version indicates a manager of Montgomery Ward "caught wind" of his story and paid May to obtain the rights to print it.
+An alternate version indicates a manager of Montgomery Ward "caught wind" of his story and paid May to get the rights to print it.
 This is closer to the truth, but is not totally factual either.

 In reality, the story was an employer-based assignment, he was asked by his bosses at Montgomery Ward to come up with a Christmas story.
 At the time the tale was penned, May's wife was ill and he was working on the Rudolph story during his wife's illness (she passed away in July 1039).
 According to his own words in 1976, he finished writing "Rudolph" after her death.